 “My parents’ tribe had medical conditions such as high cholesterol, while a tribe that consumed more plant-based food rarely has high cholesterol problems, but they are deficient in some nutrients,” she says.

-After moving to the United States with her husband, Daniar followed her passion and enrolled in UMass Lowell’s nutritional sciences program
+After moving to the United States with her husband, Daniar followed her passion and enrolled in UMass Lowell’s nutritional science program.

 In her medical nutritional therapy course, she learned about enteral feeding, which uses a tube to deliver nourishment directly into the gastrointestinal tract.
 The subject intrigued her.
 After she graduated, Massachusetts General Hospital hired her for the position of human milk specialist in the Neonatal Intensive Care Unit (NICU).